whole-tale/tale_serialization_formats/README.md

 # Overview

 This repository is for the documentation and design about the Tale's export structure and metadata format.
-There are many different specifications and custom ways to accomplish each; this document focuses on RDF in JSON-LD as the Tale metadata format and BagIt-RO as the export standard.
+There are many different specifications and custom ways to accomplish each; this document focuses on RDF in JSON-LD as the Tale metadata format and [BagIt-RO](https://github.com/ResearchObject/bagit-ro/) as the export standard.

-[metadata_formats](https://github.com/whole-tale/tale_serialization_formats/tree/master/metadata_formats): contains examples of the different metadata formats
+[metadata_formats](https://github.com/whole-tale/tale_serialization_formats/tree/master/metadata_formats): contains examples using both the RO and schema.org metadata formats.
+The RO examples illustrate difference between locally and externally referenced data.

 [export_formats](https://github.com/whole-tale/tale_serialization_formats/tree/master/export_formats): contains examples of Tales exported with different specifications